Overview of Vaccines and Immunizations

 - Actively supported the objective of the Department of Health and Human Services (HHS) National Vaccine Program Office to achieve 90 percent influenza vaccine coverage for health care personnel;

-The AAFP will continue to support both federal agencies and family physicians as we collectively work to bolster preventative medicine through essential and available vaccination programs.
+The AAFP will continue to support both federal and state officials to improve vaccination access, administration, and uptake.